ryukinix/fractal-plan/README.md

 # Fractal-plan

-This repository shows some operations with plane geometry that induces to an animation with music.
+This repository shows some operations with plane geometry (for now) that induces to an animation with music.

 #### DANGEER!